lilei2011/portfolio-react-express/README.md

+# source code for my portfolio site at http:leili.us
 # front end and back end deployed at the same time

 backend with nodejs and express in the server folder,